ToposInstitute/RelationalThinking-Book/_sources/chp4-graph-relationships.md

 :align: center
 ```

 Reading down the left we have that the red arrow from graph 1 gets sent to the blue arrow from graph 2 (In other words, the blue arrow is its "image").
 Reading across the bottom we see that the blue arrow has the square vertex as its source.
-So the square is "the source of the image of A."
+So the square vertex is "the source of the image of A."

 :::